fitabigail/family-quiz/README.md

 - Code Institute without I would have had no base to begin a project & Readme.md Template.
 For this template, I have changed the size of the screen display for easy reading. https://codeinstitute.net/ie/
-- GitHub for my workspace and saving all my work as well as my deployed project . https://github.com/ ;
+- GitHub for my workspace and saving all my work as well as my deployed project. https://github.com/ ;
 - The Slack community - for someone always been there no matter the time and with advice or direction. https://slack.com';
 - https://smartmortgages.ie/ - inspired me for building the site and get the content from them;
 - https://www.udemy.com/course/100-days-of-code/learn/lecture/19964920#overview - Udemy course help me to develop this project;